-- Chapter 2 "Objectives and framework conditions" describes the objectives of Germany's government cloud architecture, the scope and target group, the difference between this area of work and other specifications and projects and the ongoing future development of this document. - Chapter 3 "Added value for the public administration and its IT infrastructure" highlights the multi-faceted added value that might be leveraged by Germany's government cloud. - Chapter 4 "Methodology of Germany's government cloud" explains the basic elements of Germany's government cloud and the roles under investigation as well as usage scenarios. - Chapter 5 "Key standards" defines obligatory and optional standards for Germany's government cloud and specifies selected standards with further explanations. - Chapter 6 "Next steps and operationalisation of Germany's government cloud" describes the recommended future actions to be taken in relation to the set-up of Germany's government cloud, outlines the related approaches for which specifications will be issued on an ongoing basis and provides an explanation of the coordination body for Germany's government cloud.
+- Chapter 2 "Objectives and framework conditions" describes the objectives of Germany's government cloud architecture, the scope and target group, the difference between this area of work and other specifications and projects, and the ongoing future development of this document. - Chapter 3 "Added value for the public administration and its IT infrastructure" highlights the multi-faceted added value that might be leveraged by Germany's government cloud. - Chapter4 "Methodology underlying Germany's government cloud" explains the basic elements of Germany's government cloud and the relevant roles, as well as usage scenarios. - Chapter 5 "Key standards" defines obligatory and optional standards for Germany's government cloud and specifies selected standards with further explanations. - Chapter 6 "Next steps and operationalisation of Germany's government cloud" describes the recommended future actions to be taken in relation to the set-up of Germany's government cloud, outlines additional lines of action for the ongoing specification of Germany's government cloud, and provides an explanation of the coordination body for Germany's government cloud.